 These bridges are always fun to cross and break up the trail some.
 Our kids always get excited when they see them.
 We took our time, and stopped to take photos of the creeks and enjoy the cool water.
 We saw many families with kids doing the same.
 Many children, including ours were in bathing suits and water shoes.

-As you are hiking, take your time, there are lots of small things to see along trail, including unique wildflowers, possible wildlife, including Elk and Black Bear, and other items of interest, such as this hollowed out tree.
-See the spooky face?
+As you are hiking, take your time.
+There are lots of small things to see along trail, including unique wildflowers, possible wildlife, including Elk and Black Bear, and other items of interest.

 After crossing a few more bridges, you'll see the white of the Woody house in the distant.
 A really beautiful creek will be on your right as you approach the house.